 Vaccination is the administration of a vaccine to stimulate the immune system and develop immunity against a disease.
 Vaccines contain weakened, live, or killed microorganisms, or their components.
-By triggering adaptive immunity, they prevent illness from infectious diseases.
-Widespread vaccination leads to herd immunity, protecting vulnerable individuals.
-The effectiveness of vaccination is well-established, with it being the most effective method for preventing infectious diseases.
-Vaccination has led to the eradication of smallpox and the elimination of diseases like polio and tetanus in many regions.
-The WHO estimates that vaccines prevent 3.5–5 million deaths annually, and a study estimates that vaccination prevented 154 million deaths between 1974 and 2024.
-However, vaccine hesitancy has contributed to rising cases of some diseases due to low vaccination rates.
+This process stimulates adaptive immunity, preventing illness from infectious diseases and creating herd immunity when a large population percentage is vaccinated, thus protecting vulnerable individuals.
+Vaccination's effectiveness is well-documented, with widespread immunity leading to the eradication of smallpox and the elimination of polio and tetanus in many regions.
+The WHO estimates that vaccination prevents 3.5–5 million deaths annually, with a Lancet study estimating 154 million deaths prevented between 1974 and 2024.
+However, low vaccination rates, partly due to vaccine hesitancy, have led to a resurgence of some diseases.

 In 1905, the U.S. Supreme Court upheld compulsory vaccination laws in the landmark case Jacobson v.
 Massachusetts, ruling that laws could require vaccination to protect the public from dangerous communicable diseases.